Skip to content

 cnquery run TARGET -c "QUERY"

-Example to list services and their statuses on a local system:
+Example to list services and their statuses:

 Terminal window